scverse/anndata/docs/zarr-v3.md

 ## Codecs

-The default `zarr-python` v3 codec for `v3 file-format` is no longer `blosc` but `zstd`.
+The default `zarr-python` v3 codec for the [v3 format] is no longer `blosc` but `zstd`.
 While `zstd` is more widespread, you may find its performance to not meet your old expectations.
 Therefore, we recommend passing in the [`BloscCodec`] if you wish to return to the old behavior.

 There is currently a bug with `numcodecs` that prevents data written from other non-numcodecs `zstd` implementations from being read in by the default zarr pipeline (to which the above rust pipeline falls back if it cannot handle a datatype or indexing scheme, like `vlen-string`): https://github.com/zarr-developers/numcodecs/issues/424.
 Thus is may be advisable to use `BloscCodec` with `zarr` v3 file format data if you wish to use the rust-accelerated pipeline until this issue is resolved.